 - Heal from trauma or childhood experiences that contribute to your fear of abandonment.

-Talk therapy with a professional you trust can help with the fear of abandonment in multiple ways.
-You might find that healing also takes place through the process of participating in the therapeutic relationship itself.
+Talk therapy with a trusted professional can help with the fear of abandonment in multiple ways.
+Healing also takes place through the process of participating in the therapeutic relationship itself.

-Some specific types of therapy may be especially helpful for sorting out where your abandonment anxiety comes from and how to cope with it:
+Some specific types of therapy may be beneficial for sorting out where your abandonment anxiety comes from and how to cope with it:

 - Dialectical Behavior Therapy (DBT).
 In DBT therapy, you can learn emotion regulation skills and self-soothing techniques.
 It’s also a standard treatment for fear of abandonment BPD.

 - Emotionally Focused Therapy (EFT).
 EFT focuses on helping you identify your attachment style and how it influences how you relate to others.

 - Psychodynamic Therapy.
 This approach could help you manage personality disorders, including “BPD fear of abandonment examples.”
 Psychodynamic therapy may also help you recognize behavior patterns linked to your abandonment anxiety.

 Learning about yourself can help you identify how fear of abandonment impacts your thoughts and actions — and, as an extension of those things, your relationships.
 While self-discovery is often a part of therapy, you can also practice it on your own by:

 - Keeping a log of your feelings and events that might be causing them.

 - Curiously checking in with yourself when you feel a surge of emotion — you can start with something like, “Wow, this is a strong feeling.
 What memories or fears could be at the root of this?”.